 They freeze beautifully!
 I make TONS of them and when I want two or more (for myself!), I just take them out and put them under the grill… OMG, they are soooooo amazing!

-Hi there!
 First, I love your blog overall.
 I am a sometimes-vegan {like 4-6 months out of the year} and your recipes are so creative and interesting, love.
 I also hate hot dogs {I KNOOOW!} I usually feel so left out at hot-dog eating events, but now I can SO not wait to try this recipe!
 It also seems like a great lunch idea for my little nieces {I pride myself on being their whole foods good-influence :)}.
 Do you think that if you sprayed them with cooking spray after marinading they could stand a flash on a grill just for char marks?
-Thanks for sharing!
-Sarah

-Thank you so much for your kind feedback, Sarah!
-I hope you give these "hot dogs" ;) a try and love them as much as I do!
-And awesome job on being such great, healthy aunt!
-It sounds like you are a wonderful influence.
 I think that grilling these is certainly possible.
 The only thing that makes me unsure is that when I cook them on the stovetop I always add more marinade for them to cook in so that they soak up more of the flavor.
 You might try cooking them halfway through on the stove with some of the marinade and then grilling them up for the last couple of minutes.
 I am intrigued to see what happens so let me know how it works if you try it!

 Wow!
-I'm just seeing this because the Vegucated facebook page posted this link.
+I’m just seeing this because the Vegucated facebook page posted this link.
 These sounds so good!
 I was laughing at first when I saw the picture because I halfway thought it was a joke, thinking that I would totally eat them but I would never hear the end of it from my husband (who is an omni).
-But after looking at the recipe, these sound even more enticing and I'm definitely going to make him try one :) Thanks for posting this recipe.
-I can't wait to see how it tastes!
+But after looking at the recipe, these sound even more enticing and I’m definitely going to make him try one 🙂 Thanks for posting this recipe.
+I can’t wait to see how it tastes!

 Thank you, Taylor!
 Please let me know what you (and your husband!) think!
-They definitely sound a bit strange at first, but even my omni parents enjoyed them :)
+They definitely sound a bit strange at first, but even my omni parents enjoyed them 🙂

 I made these again for a block party and I only made 8 of them and they were gone.
 Everyone really loved them, including the people who claim to only eat meat.
 Lol.
 It was a hit.
 Thanks again for posting this awesome recipe.

 That is SO awesome!!
-Who knew carrots could be so popular, right? ;)
+Who knew carrots could be so popular, right? 😉

-SO true!! :)
+SO true!! 🙂

 Totally made these last night and had them for lunch today.
 Loved it!
 I’m sad I only brought one to lunch today!
 I should have let the carrots boil longer but was scared of turnig them into mush.
 But over all yum!!!
 Totally remaking them!
 Thank you so much for this recipie!

 I am SO glad that you liked them!!
-Thank you for letting me know :)
+Thank you for letting me know 🙂

-Thank You so much for the inspiration!
-I made these (with a bit of a twist) over the weekend - I'm in love!
-I'll be eating MANY of these over the Summer!
+I made these (with a bit of a twist) over the weekend – I’m in love!

-Since becoming vegan I've noticed that most of the blogs and recipes I encounter have comments that do not state whether the food is good or not.
-Almost all the comments on see on these sites are about how good the food looks or how much the person looks forward to trying them, but there's never a review of the recipe by someone who has attempted to make it or try it.
 That being said, I just made these yesterday and they are really really good.
 I doubled the recipe so I could make carrot weenies out of baby carrots, and accidentally added a bit more than a dash of liquid smoke, but the outcome was very good.
 I added chopped red onion and sauerkraut to the top of my carrot dogs and the combination was a winner.
 I will definitely make this again (although with less liquid smoke and maybe some personal twists), and I suggest anyone who sees this try it out.
-Even if you're not vegan this definitely has to be a healthier option then regular hot dogs and, at least in my opinion, better tasting.
+Even if you’re not vegan this definitely has to be a healthier option then regular hot dogs and, at least in my opinion, better tasting.

 Hey there interesting recipe!
 I am not a vegan or anything, but I ended up stumbling upon this recipe.
 I would really like to try this.
 I’m curious though, how would you describe the taste?
 Also do you leave it in the marinade for 24 hours or just in the fridge after coating it in the marinade for 24 hours?